netdata/netdata-storage-calculator/README.md

 Read Netdata documentation [here](https://learn.netdata.cloud/docs/store/change-metrics-storage).

-App is available at https://netdata-storage-calculator.streamlit.app/ or https://netdata-storage-calculator.herokuapp.com/
+App is available at https://netdata-storage-calculator.herokuapp.com/

 You can also run the [calculator](/calculator.ipynb) notebook in google colab by pressing "Open in Colab".